MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/admin/change-dynamics-instance.md

 ---
-title: "Change the Dynamics 365 instance, audience, or type of portal | MicrosoftDocs"
+title: Change the Dynamics 365 instance, audience, or type of portal
 description: "Learn how to change the Dynamics 365 instance, audience, or type of a portal."
 author: neerajnandwana-msft
 ms.service: powerapps